 - 1. Every four (4) years, in the event year between the Olympic Games, the FEI World Individual and Team Dressage Senior Championship is allocated in accordance with the priority as set forth in the FEI GRs. - 2.
-Every two (2) years, in the uneven years between the Olympic Games, the FEI Continental Individual and Team Senior Dressage Championship is allocated in accordance with the priority as set forth in the FEI GRs. - These FEI Championships must be organised so as to conform with the FEI GRs and the Rules for Dressage Events (Chapter II above, except where specifically modified below).
-At least six (6) foreign nations or regional teams outside Europe must be represented by Teams. - 4.
-The Grand Prix (Team Championship Competition) the Grand Prix Special (Individual Competition) and the Grand Prix Freestyle Test (individual Competition) comprise the Competitions for the FEI Championships. - 4.1 Medals will be awarded for all three (3) Competitions.

-4.2 Competition Formula: Test:
+Every two (2) years, in the uneven years between the Olympic Games, the FEI Continental Individual and Team Senior Dressage Championship is allocated in accordance with the priority as set forth in the FEI GRs.

+- 3. These FEI Championships must be organised so as to conform with the FEI GRs and the Rules for Dressage Events (Chapter II above, except where specifically modified below).
+At least six (6) foreign nations or regional teams outside Europe must be represented by Teams. - The Grand Prix (Team Championship Competition) the Grand Prix Special (Individual 4.
+Competition) and the Grand Prix Freestyle Test (individual Competition) comprise the Competitions for the FEI Championships. - Medals will be awarded for all three (3) Competitions.
+4.1 - 4.2 Competition Formula: Test: Participation: Grand Prix test 1.
+Team Competition: All Thirty (30) best from Grand Prix - 2.
+Ind Championship Comp Grand Prix Special
-Participation:

-1. Team Competition:Grand Prix testAll2.
-Ind Championship CompGrand Prix SpecialThirty (30) best from Grand Prix